 If your return is late and there is a balance owing, you will be subject to interest and late-filing penalties.
 Interest is charged on the outstanding balance starting the day after the due date of the taxes payable, and is compounded daily.

 Interest rates are subject to change quarterly.
 For current rates, see the Canada Revenue Agency (CRA) web page which provides prescribed interest rates.
-For January to March 2020 the interest rate on overdue taxes, Canada Pension Plan (CPP) contributions and employment insurance (EI) premiums is 5%.
+For July to September 2021 the interest rate on overdue taxes, Canada Pension Plan (CPP) contributions and employment insurance (EI) premiums is 5%.

 The late filing penalty is 5% of the outstanding balance, plus 1% of the outstanding balance for every month that your return is late, to a maximum of 12 months (that would be a total penalty of 17% of the balance owing).

 Interest is also charged on penalties.
 If you were charged late-filing penalties for any of the 3 preceding tax years, your late filing penalties are doubled.
 For more information, see CRA's web page Interest and the late-filing penalty.

 Tax Tip: File your tax return on time even if you can't pay all the taxes owing, to avoid the late-filing penalty!

 For dates and hours of NetFile and EFile availability, see our article on Tax Filing Methods.
 Many late returns can be filed this way, using your income tax software.

 Late returns can always be filed by sending a printed or manually prepared return to CRA.
 Forms are available from the CRA General Income Tax and Benefit Package web page.

 Telefile is no longer available for filing tax returns.